 Bringing Jobs Back to Wyoming

-In 2019, the state’s largest utility, PacifiCorp, announced it would reduce its coal fleet by two-thirds by 2030 and some local economists project the state could lose around 1,600 coal jobs over the next decade.
+The state’s largest utility, PacifiCorp, plans to reduce its coal fleet down to two power plants by 2030.
 These closures will directly impact the communities built around the plants—losing millions in state and local tax revenue that help pay for public schools and infrastructure projects.

-By demonstrating the Natrium reactor at a retiring coal plant within the state, TerraPower can not only take advantage of the existing energy infrastructure that is in place (such as cooling water intakes and electrical distribution), but also the workforce.
+By demonstrating the Natrium reactor near the retiring Naughton coal plant, TerraPower can not only take advantage of the existing energy infrastructure that is in place (such as cooling water intakes and electrical distribution), but also the workforce.
 This project leverages innovations from the concentrated solar power, tunneling, and combined cycle gas turbine industries.
 It also intends to utilize the latest advanced construction and manufacturing methods to bring thousands of jobs back to the area.

-Fabricated parts will need to be made, thousands of skilled construction workers will be required to build the nuclear and energy islands, and hundreds of plant operators, maintenance crews, and security staff will be needed full-time to operate one of the most-advanced nuclear reactor systems in the world.
+Hundreds of workers will be needed to fabricate complex parts and components, thousands of skilled construction workers will be required to build the nuclear and energy islands, and hundreds of plant operators, maintenance crews, and security staff will be needed full-time to operate one of the most-advanced nuclear reactor systems in the world.

 Natrium’s thermal energy storage system also provides opportunities for new markets to evolve in the region.
 The high-temperature heat or electricity generated by the reactor can be used to produce hydrogen to create carbon-free synthetic fuels or decarbonize the oil refining process.
 It can also be directed to power local mining operations in the area to help lower emissions in the extraction of coal, natural gas, and uranium fuel.

 Gaining Access to Nuclear